packerliu/network-query-engine-examples/README.md

 differ, so that an operator can do further investigation.
 * [Find IP addresses that are assigned to more than one interface within a VRF.](examples/ip_uniqueness.py) Assigning a single IP address to multiple interfaces in a network can often lead to problems.
-This script queries Forward Networks DME and finds all violations of this problem, showing the interfaces on which each duplicate IP address is assigned.
+This script queries Forward Networks NQE and finds all violations of this problem, showing the interfaces on which each duplicate IP address is assigned.

 # Data Coverage

-The initial data set covered by Data Model Export includes:
+The initial data set covered by NQE includes:
 * Basic device info including device name, vendor, platform, and os.
 * Interface data.
 * IPv4 and IPv6 RIBs across all VRFs.